-There are two programming modes for the VISTA-128FBP/VISTA-250FBP.
+There are two programming modes for the VISTA-32FB.
 These are the Data Field Program Mode and the #93 Menu Mode.
 The Data Field Program Mode is where many system options are programmed.
-The #93 Menu Mode is an interactive mode that require a 2-line alpha keypad (6160/6160CR-2).
+The #93 Menu Mode is an interactive mode that requires a 2-line alpha keypad (6160/6160CR-2).

 The factory-loaded defaults (97) enable keypad addresses 00-01 only.
-A keypad set to one of these addresses must be used to program the system initially.
+An alpha keypad set to one of these addresses must be used to program the system initially.